¶¡ÏãÔ°AV

 Your Academic Preparedness

-Your academic performance and overall success depend on your preparedness in taking on higher course loads.
-Good time management, diligent study habits and focus are key, but don’t forget about:
+Academic performance and success depend on your preparedness in taking on a higher course load.
+Good time management, diligent study habits and focus are key traits, but also consider:

 • Course difficulty and varied learning abilities among students